 What We Do

-At Piedmont Forest School, we learn and teach through free and guided play in Nature,
+At Piedmont Forest School, we learn and teach through free and guided play in Nature with developmentally appropriate practices.
+Activities included in all programs include:

-short hikes, climbing trees, using tools, puddle play, and making forts
+short hikes, climbing trees, using tools, puddle play, and making forts, creek play,

-creek play, nature observation and study, searching for creatures, plus asking and finding answers to questions
+nature observation and study, searching for creatures, asking and finding answers to questions.

-creative drama, and other fine arts activities, sociodramatic play, inventing games, and
+creative drama, arts activities, sociodramatic play, inventing games, and non-violent conflict resolution.

 Nature Preschool /Forest Kindergarten